 • Offer skip tracing to locate hard-to-find defendants

-• Include audio/video documentation (with Papers Delivered)
+• Audio/video documentation available on request (with Papers Delivered)

 • Operate 7 days per week, including holidays and evenings